What are offences against civil coexistence

 Defamation

 Defamation can be committed by a natural or legal person by ridiculing or otherwise grossly insulting someone.
 It is therefore an act by which someone damages the reputation or dignity of another person.
 Defamation can have serious consequences for the person concerned, including damage to his or her personal and professional life.
+In such cases, the victim may claim compensation for defamation not only in the context of misdemeanour proceedings but also through civil law if he or she has suffered non-pecuniary damage.

 The offence is punishable by a fine of up to CZK 10 000.
 If it is a repeated offence, the fine can be up to CZK 15 000.
 Restrictive measures may also be imposed.
 If the offence is committed between close persons, proceedings can only be initiated with the consent of the person directly affected by the offence.
 In the course of the hearing of the offence, the administrative authority shall attempt to reconcile the accused and the person whose honour has been injured.
 If reconciliation is achieved, the administrative authority shall discontinue the proceedings by means of an order against which no appeal may be lodged.